-- 2. Obtain the minimum of a master's degree. - Complete a supervised practice experience through an ACEND-accredited institution. - 4.
-Successfully pass the national RD exam.
+- 1. Obtain the minimum of a master's degree. - Fulfill dietetics educational requirements established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+These requirements can be completed at the undergraduate or graduate level of study. - Complete a supervised practice experience through an ACEND-accredited institution. - 4.
+Take and pass the national RD exam.